-Heat transfer mechanisms are simply ways by which thermal energy can be transferred between objects, and they all rely on the basic principle that kinetic energy or heat wants to be at equilibrium or at equal energy states.
+Heat transfer mechanisms are the ways by which thermal energy can be transferred between objects, and they all rely on the basic principle that kinetic energy or heat wants to be at equilibrium or at equal energy states.
 There are three different ways for heat transfer to occur: conduction, convection, and radiant heat (often referred to as radiation, but that's a more general term that includes many other phenomena).
 There is a related phenomenon that transfers latent heat called evapotranspiration.

 Conduction is the simplest heat transfer model in terms of being able to create a mathematical explanation for what's happening.
 It is the movement of kinetic energy in materials from higher temperature areas to lower temperature areas through a substance.
 The molecules will simply give their energy to adjacent molecules until an equilibrium is reached.
 Conduction models do not deal with the movement of particles within the material.